ALvee-611/Alvee-611.github.io/_portfolio/SQL_Challenge_5.md

 * What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?

-The database schema and information about the data attributes can be found here: <a href="https://8weeksqlchallenge.com/case-study-5/" target="_blank"></a>.
+The database schema and information about the data attributes can be found here: https://8weeksqlchallenge.com/case-study-5/

 ## Data Cleaning: